RobertKunte/AI_Turbine_RUL_Monitor_CMAPSS/README.md

         Scaler fitted on train data and reused for test data

-        For the global model a single global scaler is fitted over all FDs
+        For the global model, a single global scaler is fitted over all FDs

     Sequence generation